-Empowering Youth to Care for our Watersheds
+Empowering Young Adults to Care for our Watersheds

 Basins of Relations trains young people from West Contra Costa County to become stewards of their watersheds, communities, and the creeks that run through them.
 Natural spaces in urban areas are frequently neglected, fenced off, overgrown, and viewed as a public safety hazard rather than a community resource.
-This trend is especially pronounced in underserved communities of color.
+This trend is especially pronounced in under-resourced communities of color.
 The Basins of Relations program seeks to fight this injustice and reconnect members of the Richmond community with their natural surroundings.

 Training Program Topics

 |Greywater system installation

 These topics are driven home through classroom exercises, field work on creek restoration projects throughout the Wildcat and San Pablo Creek Watersheds, work in our native plant nursery, field trips, and guest lectures from local professionals, elders, and activists.